MichaelAquilina/Some-2D-RPG/TASKS.md

 Todo
 ----

+- [] - Allow diagonals, but not allow in the case wherea a corner could prevent movement.
 - [] - Support for impassable directions in the new collision response for tiles.
 - [] - Support for avoiding collidable entities in Astar.
+Use some approximation heuristic.
 - [] - Support for directions in Astar algorithm (Top, Bottom, Left, Right)
 - [] - Add Trim funciton to .anim files.
 This will automatically trim out excess pixels from the frame
           - this will provide optimal effeciency during runtime.